 One of the things that might surprise you about leeks is how dirty they can be.
-As they grow and push up through the dirt they catch a lot of dirt between the layers of their skins.
-To start with you’ll want to cut off the root end and then the dark green parts.
-And then cut them in about 1/4-inch thick slices.
+As they grow and push up through the dirt, they catch a lot of dirt between the layers of their skin.
+To start, cut off the root end and then the dark green parts.
+Then, cut them into approximately 1/4-inch thick slices.

-Next, place all those slices in a colander and rinse several times until they are all clean.
+Next, place all the slices in a colander and rinse them several times until they are clean.

-Use a large pot or dutch oven and melt the buttery spread over medium heat.
-Add the leeks and cook for 15 minutes stirring occasionally.
+Use a large pot or Dutch oven and melt the dairy-free butter over medium heat.
+Add the leeks and cook for 15 minutes, stirring occasionally.
 It’s okay if they brown a little at the end.

 You can leave the soup as is or take a potato masher or fork and mash about 1/4 of the potatoes to thicken the soup.
-I like it both ways.
-Then it’s ready to serve.
+It’s good both ways.
+Then, it’s ready to serve.

 Instructions for the Instant Pot:

-Select the saute function and add in the buttery spread and let it melt.
-Add in the leeks and continue to cook for 8 minutes stirring occasionally.
+Select the saute function, add in the dairy-free butter, and melt.
+Add the leeks and continue cooking for 8 minutes, stirring occasionally.
 Stir in the crushed garlic.

 Add the cubed potatoes, chicken broth, salt, and pepper.
-Secure the lid and select the manual setting and set it at 8 minutes.
-After the cooking time is done do a quick release and after the steam has been released remove the lid.
+Secure the lid, select the manual setting, and set the timer to 8 minutes.
+After the cooking time is complete, perform a quick release, and then remove the lid once the steam has been released.

-You can leave the soup as is or take a potato masher or fork and mash about 1/4th of the potatoes to make it thicker.
-I like it both ways.
+You can leave the soup as is, or use a potato masher or fork to mash about 1/4 of the potatoes to make it thicker.
+It’s good both ways.
 Serve.

 - Prep Time: 10 minutes